Most of it was locked during boot time.

 On March 15, two armed men attacked two mosques in the city of Christchurch in New Zealand.
 50 people became victims of the terrorist attack, at least 48 people were injured.
 28-year-old Brandon Tarrant – while the only suspect in the attack.
 He was arrested shortly after the attack, he faces life imprisonment.
 The incident has already been called “one of the darkest days in the history of New Zealand.”

 New Zealand’s Prime Minister, Jasinda Ardern, said that her office’s employees received the “manifesto” of suspect Brandon Tarrant nine minutes before the attack and handed it over to the security service.
-But she clarified that to prevent the attack because of this would hardly have succeeded.
+But she clarified that it would hardly have been possible to prevent the terrorist act.